jldowns/google_earth_engine_notebook/README.md

-# Google Earth Engine Tutorial
+# Google Earth Engine Notebook and Tutorial

 Here's a little series of Jupyter Notebooks that walk through pulling imagery from Google Earth Engine.
 While GEE has many features and server-side computes available, this guide treats GEE simply as an imagery datastore and focuses on navigating the images by location and spectrum.